Border Collie FAQs

 As with most mixed breed mutts, Border Collie Lab Mix dogs can’t have their ancestry precisely mapped.

-No one can say when the first cross was born, but we can trace its recent surge in popularity.
+No one can say when the first cross was born.
+However, we can trace its recent surge in popularity.

 The Borador has seen an increase in intentional breeding over the past 20-30 years, with things starting in North America and gradually spreading across the rest of the world.